Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 ```

 Whats more is that in order to be leveraged, this attack has to be done in _real
-time_ since every time a server restarts, its key is regenerated.
+time_ since every time a server restarts its key is regenerated.
 Its worth
-noting that this is for my GTX 970, but due to the sheer scale of this number
+noting that this is for my GTX 970.
+Due to the sheer scale of this number
-and the very low value guessing a syncookie key would be, this attack is
+and the very low relative value for cost in guessing a syncookie key, this
-probably a poor choice for a state actor to undertake (as they would be the only
+attack would be a poor choice for even a state actor to undertake for whatever
-attack actors capable of pulling off such an attack in real time).
+end goal they would have.

 ## Problem with sample sizes